mmore500/game-of-it/blog/_posts/2020-04-20-remote-workshop.md

 However, now more than ever it will be essential to make scholarships available to students who need it to cover remaining costs.
 We will work to coordinate these.
-Failing that, an option to audit the course may be possible.

 ## Demand for this type of online version